 Progress of works

 Below is a table charting progress of the work so far.
-Green indicates completed works and orange indicates ongoing works.
+Blue indicates completed works and orange indicates ongoing works.

 Below is a time-lapse video of the roof works progressing.
 This video will be updated periodically.